JeongHyunJin/Jeong2020_SolarFarsideMagnetograms/Readme.md

 __Generator architectures__

 In our model, we use a global generator.
-The generator is consist of the Encoder - Residual Blocks - Decoder architecture:
+The generator is consist of the Encoder - Residual Blocks - Decoder.

 * Encoder